Joe Felmet: Death

 Felmet remained in the couple's modest home after his wife's death in 1993.
 He died in September 1994, but his exact date of death could not be determined.
 A family member who had been unable to reach Felmet went to his home on September 28 and called the police when no one answered the door.
 An officer discovered Felmet's body, allegedly in the bathtub.

 Felmet's death certificate says he was pronounced dead on September 28, 1994, but the date of his death is listed as September 20, 1994, which is when he reportedly was last seen alive.
 The cause of death, ischemic heart disease, was later added to the death certificate after an autopsy was performed.

 The October 20, 1994, edition of the Winston-Salem Chronicle simply mentioned that Felmet had died "recently".
 The Chronicle noted that prior to his death, Felmet had expressed he did not want a memorial service held for him after he died.
 Instead, it was his wish that mourners donate to the War Resisters League, the Fellowship of Reconciliation, or the Unitarian Church of Winston-Salem.

-Felmet's fortune disappeared after his death.
+Felmet bequeathed his estate to the War Resister’s League, the Fellowship of Reconciliation, and his niece.